 Prerequisite: permission of student's advisor or dean.
-Special readings in an area of concentration may be taken to satisfy elective credit.
+Special readings in an area of concentration may be taken to satisfy closing goals.
+Society in a second process. tration may be taken to satisfy elective credit.
 Special readings may not be used to satisfy requirements of the major.

-603 THEORETICAL BASIS FOR NURSING Prerequisite: admission to MSN program.
+THEORETICAL BASIS FOR NURSING Prerequisite: admission to MSN program.
 Overview of extant nursing science.
 Evaluation and critique of nursing conceptual models.
 Analysis of the relationships of theory, research, and practice.
 Web-based course.

-606 INFORMATION MANAGEMENT IN ADVANCED NURSING PRACTICE 3 credits Prerequisite: admission to MSN program, completion of Graduate Statistics, 613 or Corequisite: 613.
+INFORMATION MANAGEMENT IN ADVANCED NURSING PRACTICE Prerequisite: admission to MSN program, completion of Graduate Statistics, 613 or Corequisite: 613.
 This course is focused on nursing informatics to support clinical decision making in advanced practice and administration.

-607 POLICY ISSUES IN NURSING

-Prerequisite: admission to MSN program.
+POLICY ISSUES IN NURSING Prerequisite: admission to MSN program.
 Analysis of policy issues that impact on nursing and health care delivery to diverse populations.
 Examine methods to shape policy, distribution, and allocation of resources.
 Web-based course.

-608 PATHOPHYSIOLOGICAL CONCEPTS OF NURSING CARE Perequisitie: admission to MSN program.
+PATHOPHYSIOLOGICAL CONCEPTS OF NURSING CARE Prerequisite: admission to MSN program.
 In-depth study of pathological conditions and related treatment modalities.
 The course focuses on specific nursing interventions related to these pathophysiological abnormalities.

-PATHOPHYSIOLOGY FOR NURSE ANESTHETISTS 3 credits Prerequisite: admission to nurse anesthesia program.
+PATHOPHYSIOLOGY FOR NURSE ANESTHETISTS Prerequisite: admission to nurse anesthesia program.
 Course focuses on pathophysiological abnormalities and their anesthetic implications.
 Normal anatomy and physiology, labs, diagnostic including selected major alterations of physiologic function and major anesthetic implications are covered.

-610 ADVANCED ADULT/GERONTOLOGICAL ASSESSMENT WITH PRACTICUM 3 credits Prerequisites: admission to MSN program or permission of instructor, 608.
+ADVANCED ADULT/GERONTOLOGICAL ASSESSMENT WITH PRACTICUM Prerequisites: admission to MSN program or permission of instructor, 608.
 Advanced adult/gerontological assessment and clinical reasoning in primary health care nursing with introduction to differential diagnosis and clinical management.